 About the Federation Of Nurses/UFT

 Representing approximately 5,000 nurses, the Federation of Nurses/UFT is among New York City’s leading unions of healthcare professionals.
 Our members are registered nurses (RNs) and licensed practical nurses (LPNs) at two private hospitals and three home healthcare agencies.
-We represent approximately 700 registered nurses at Brooklyn’s NYU Lutheran Medical Center (NYULMC), 300 registered nurses at Staten Island University Hospital’s (SIUH) South Site and approximately 10 registered nurses at NYU Lutheran Augustana.
-In home healthcare, we represent about 2200 registered nurses and licensed practical nurses at the Visiting Nurse Service (VNS) and 50 RNs at Jewish Home Healthcare (JHH).
+We represent approximately 700 registered nurses at NYU Langone Hospital — Brooklyn (NYULH) and 300 registered nurses at Staten Island University Hospital’s (SIUH) South Site.
+In home healthcare, we represent about 2200 registered nurses and licensed practical nurses at the Visiting Nurse Service of New York (VNSNY) and 50 RNs at The New Jewish Home (TNJH).
 We also represent several hundred healthcare professionals at Guildnet.

 We are an autonomous branch of the UFT, New York City’s sole bargaining representative for public school teachers and the largest union local in the country with more than 200,000 members.
 As such, we are also affiliated at the state level with the New York State United Teachers (NYSUT) and nationally with the American Federation of Teachers (AFT), among the largest unions in the country.
 Including the Federation of Nurses/UFT, NYSUT represents approximately 22,000 healthcare professionals and the AFT represents more than 70,000 such professionals.